 A simple example would be keeping a running Open/High/Low/Latest: much simpler to update incrementally with data from the TP each time something changes than to build from scratch.

 A more interesting example is keeping a table of the latest trade and the associated quote for every stock – trivial to do in real time with the incremental updates from the TP, but impossible to build from scratch in a timely fashion with the raw data.

-By default, the end-of-day processing simply saves the intra-day RDB down to disk after a little re-organisation.
+By default, the end-of-day processing simply saves the intra-day RDB to disk after a little re-organization.